-“Our community is traumatized,” community activist Jabaar Edmonds said.
-Edmonds, with his young son present and eagerly watching, purposed an investigation into “the civil rights violations that occurred.”
+“Our community is traumatized,” community activist Jabaar Edmond said.
+Edmond, with his young son present and eagerly watching, proposed an investigation into “the civil rights violations that occurred.”

-Citizens asked for increased communication from the city to residents regarding permitting, vending opportunities and to be in communication with those responsible for the positions and activities of police on MLK Day.
-Many called for the creation of a task force for implementing solutions or investment into a legal investigation.
+Citizens asked for increased communication from the city to residents regarding permitting, vending opportunities, and to be in communication with those responsible for the positions and activities of police on MLK Day.
+Many called for the creation of a task force for implementing solutions or investing into a legal investigation.

 Business owner Grady Terrell would like to see a return to the “communal policing” he remembers wherein officers actively take an interest in the lives of residents and operate, first and foremost, from a place of compassion and respect.

 “Traditionally, there used to be like a spirit of freedom where you could rightfully assemble, enjoy your neighbors, walk around,” Terrell said. “[Recently], we’ve noticed they have had the premises covered with a feeling of ‘this has to be contained’…We want the police there as a presence, but not an occupying force, and there’s a fine line.”

 St. Petersburg Police Chief Anthony Holloway and City Council members Amy Foster and Steve Kornell were in attendance.
 Holloway said that much of the traffic changes were in response to residents complaining about the late-night noise of street celebrations.
 However, Holloway also said that the changes should have been better communicated to residents ahead of time.